-The reserves committee (the "Reserves Committee"), which is currently comprised of Messrs.
-Garry P. Mihaichuk, Alex T. Warmath, and Richard E. MacDougal, is responsible for reviewing and approving the annual independent evaluation of the Corporation's reserves.
+The reserves committee (the "Reserves Committee"), is currently comprised of Messrs.
+Mihaichuk, Warmath, and MacDougal, and is responsible for reviewing and approving the annual independent evaluation of the Corporation's reserves.
 Mr. Mihaichuk is the Chairman of the Reserves Committee.
 The Reserves Committee's general mandate is to oversee and monitor the Corporation's process for calculating the reserves and the procedures for compliance with applicable legislation and conformity with industry standards and disclosure of information.
 It reviews, reports and, when appropriate, makes recommendations to the Board on the Corporation's policies and procedures related to the Corporation's reserve estimates.